-The Global Corporate Company mainly serves Japanese companies operating overseas and non–Japanese companies, focusing on blue–chip customers with international business operations.
+The Global Corporate Company mainly serves non–Japanese companies, focusing on blue–chip customers with international business operations, and Japanese companies operating overseas.

-For Japanese corporate customers, we support their business expansion beyond the borders through financial solutions and consulting services ranging from providing information for customers considering entry into new markets to advising on business and financial strategies.
+For Japanese corporate customers, we support their business expansion beyond the borders through financial solutions and consulting services.
+They range from providing information for customers considering entry into new markets to advising on business and financial strategies.

-In addition, in order to enhance our support for these companies, we are establishing more new offices around the world and are actively forming business alliances with financial institutions and government–affiliated institutions of various countries.
+In order to enhance our support for these companies, we are opening new offices around the world and are actively forming business alliances with financial institutions and government–affiliated institutions of various countries.

-- *Major overseas subsidiaries including MHBK, International Banking Unit managerial basis
+- *Major overseas subsidiaries including MHBK, Global Corporate Company management accounting basis

-- *1Aggregate figures for MHBK and MHSC, including major overseas subsidiaries, International Banking Unit managerial basis
+- *1.Aggregate figures for MHBK and MHSC, including major overseas subsidiaries, Global Corporate Company management accounting basis

 Key Aspects of the Company